jeffhuang4704/vulasset/DesignDoc.md

 # UI Vulnerablity Page Improvement

 ## Introduction
 In this modification, we transition the data filtering process from the front-end to the backend.
 The UI now has the capability to retrieve partial data rather than the entire dataset.
-This is achieved by leveraging the database to store and implementing a pagination mechanism for efficient data handling.
+This is achieved by leveraging the database to store and implementing a pagination mechanism.

+Originally, the plan involved integrating memory reduction measures in both the Consul and Controller processes.
+However, after thorough exploration, we have not identified an optimal solution considering the deployment model and data synchronization.

+Consequently, this aspect will be excluded from the current release and is planned to be deferred to the subsequent version.
+This minimizes the system's scope and potential impacts.

 ## Table of Contents